Last Updated on September 25, 2023

-Diffuse idiopathic skeletal hyperostosis, also called Forestier’s disease is characterized by unique, flowing (wave like in shape) calcification along the sides of the vertebrae of the spine.
-It is also commonly associated with inflammation and calcification of tendons at their attachments points to bone, a condition called enthesitis.
+Diffuse idiopathic skeletal hyperostosis also called Forestier’s disease is characterized by unique, flowing (wave-like in shape) calcification along the sides of the vertebrae of the spine.
+It is also commonly associated with inflammation and calcification of tendons at their attachment points to bone, a condition called enthesitis.
 Enthesitis can frequently lead to bone spurs such as heel spurs.

 Cause of Diffuse Idiopathic Skeletal Hyperostosis